Specie-Species | Commonly Confused Words

 etymology

-• Species is used to describe a group of living organisms consisting of similar individuals capable of exchanging genes or interbreeding.
+• Species refers to a group of living organisms consisting of similar individuals capable of exchanging genes or interbreeding.

 © 2025 Lithium Lab Pte Ltd